-Dr. John F. Greden is the Rachel Upjohn Professor of Psychiatry and Clinical Neurosciences in the Department of Psychiatry, Active Emeritus; Founder of the Frances and Kenneth Eisenberg and Family Depression Center and served as its executive director from 2001-21; Founding Chair, National Network of Depression Centers (NNDC), and Research Professor in the Molecular and Behavioral Neuroscience Institute.
+Dr. John F. Greden is the Rachel Upjohn Professor of Psychiatry and Clinical Neurosciences in the Department of Psychiatry, Active Emeritus; Founder of the Frances and Kenneth Eisenberg and Family Depression Center and served as its executive director from 2001-21; Founding Chair, National Network of Depression Centers (NNDC), and Research Professor in the Michigan Neurosciences Institute, Active Emeritus.
 He joined the faculty at the University of Michigan Medical School in 1974 and served as Chair of the University of Michigan’s Department of Psychiatry from 1985 to 2007, when he stepped down to focus on directing the Depression Center and developing the NNDC.

 Dr. Greden earned his B.S. and M.D. at the University of Minnesota, completed his internship at Harbor/UCLA, and his psychiatry residency at the University of Minnesota Hospitals and Walter Reed Army Medical Center in Washington, DC.
-He has authored or co-authored more than 400 articles, refereed abstracts, books, book chapters, and presented approximately 335 invited lectures.
+He has authored or co-authored more than 400 articles, refereed hundreds of abstracts, books, book chapters, and presented approximately 350 invited lectures.
 He has almost three decades of NIH funding as investigator, co-investigator and consultant.
 Major research themes have focused upon studying biomarkers and developing treatment strategies to prevent recurrences of depression and bipolar disorders.
 Most recently, he has led national, multi-site efforts to develop pharmacogenomic markers to improve selection of antidepressant medications and improve outcomes.
 He has served as mentor for more than a dozen NIH or Veterans Administration “K” awardees and young investigators, and presented 10 keynote addresses for the American Psychiatric Association’s “Psychiatry Young Investigators’ Colloquium.”